-Gundersen also offers 24 newly constructed townhomes near the La Crosse Campus East and Founder's Buildings.
-Rent for these townhomes is \$1066 per month.
+Twenty-four townhomes are located near the East and Founder's Buildings.
+Rent for these townhomes is \$1115 per month.
 All utilities including heat, electricity, water, and high-speed internet are paid for by the medical center.
 The townhomes are unfurnished.
 Each townhome has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, one full bathroom, and one half bath.
 All are individually heated and air-conditioned.
 There is no garden space at this site but, gardening is available in the West Housing Complex.
 Pets are not allowed in the East Housing Complex.